turingschool/front-end-curriculum/projects/tune-in-later.md

 ##### Iteration 2: Adding & Removing From Your Collection
   * Each album/book should be displayed with a `Save For Later` button.
   * If the user is not signed in and clicks on a `Save For Later` button, the user will be prompted with the request to create an account.
   * Validate your stored albums/audio books before adding to db.
-Aka does that user already have the album/ audio book stored in their collection already.
+Aka does that user already have the album/audio book stored in their collection already.
 There should be no duplicates.
   * If the user visits `/my-collection`, they should see a list of all their collected albums/audio books.
   * The user should be able to delete favorites from `/my-collection` or `/`.
   * Albums or audio books that have been added to your collection should have a visual indication on `/`.